oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hardware_reuse/README.md

 </tr>
 </table>

-Without resource sharing, multiple identical compute blocks for square root of dot product are generated on the FPGA.
-However by sharing the compute block using a loop or task sequence, we can tell the compiler to re-use the compute block, and avoid replicating the compute block hardware on the FPGA.
-The important trade-off made by resource sharing is that multiple invocations of the same task block each other, so the II of the top level component will increase.
+By sharing the compute block using a loop or task sequence, we can tell the compiler to re-use the compute block, and avoid replicating the compute block hardware on the FPGA.
+The important trade-off made by resource sharing is that multiple invocations of the same compute block will block each other, so the II of the loop in which the shared compute block is called will increase.

 ### Resource sharing with a loop
-Instead of invoking the square root function one by one, you may re-use the function by calling it in a loop.
+Instead of invoking the `OpSqrt()` function one by one, you may re-use the function by calling it in a loop.
+In the `loop` directory, the device code calls the `OpSqrt()` function in a loop.

 <table>
 <tr>